 Somehow, anyhow, your ball was in,

-And you – all wet – second place.
+And you – all wet – not winning.

 Hearing the happiness, you could only smile –